 It’s great!
 There’s nothing worse than cooking a meatloaf in the oven, take it out, and see that it’s been sizzling in the fat and there’s tons to drain away before cutting it.

 Of course there is a difference depending on what % ground beef you purchase.
 Honestly I prefer 80/20 over 90/10 because the fat does give it great flavor.
 I just don’t like it bathing in it while it cooks.

 The hamburger we use now, and for the past year, came from a local organic cow.
-Yes, we have a huge freezer packed with it so it is quite lean but if it is store bought this is what I prefer.
+Yes, we have a huge freezer packed with it so it is quite lean, you can buy meat in bulk here too!

-Looking for other great air fryer and Ninja Foodi recipes?
+Looking for other easy recipes for your air fryer and Ninja Foodi:

-- Our air fryer fried shrimp is the bomb!!!
+- Our air fryer fried shrimp and empanadas in air fryer are the bomb!!!